Martiriak/DirectArkanoidX/README.md

 - Bound the ball to the borders of the screen, preventing it to go out of view.
 - Issue a `GameProgress::Won` or `GameProgress::Lost` message when appropriate.

+# Issues
+- It may happen that the project won't compile if opened with Visual Studio Community 2019 or lower.
+If that happens, try changing the Platform Toolset in Project Properties -> Configuration Properties -> General.